-Interesting fact: Despite his size, Juan de la Cruz was able to marry an average sized Filipina, the 21 year-old Gregoria Gabril.
-The couple were blessed with a pretty baby girl named Marla who was of normal size.
-The baby died on March 15, 1907 in Daytona, Florida.
+Interesting fact: Despite his size, Juan de la Cruz was able to marry an average sized Filipina, the 21-year-old Gregoria Gabril.
+The couple was blessed with a baby girl named Marla who was of normal size.
+The baby died on March 15, 1907, in Daytona, Florida.

 FilipiKnow strives to ensure each article published on this website is as accurate and reliable as possible.
 We invite you, our reader, to take part in our mission to provide free, high-quality information for every Juan.
 If you think this article needs improvement, or if you have suggestions on how we can better achieve our goals, let us know by sending a message to admin at filipiknow dot net

 All materials contained on this site are protected by the Republic of the Philippines copyright law and may not be reproduced, distributed, transmitted, displayed, published, or broadcast without the prior written permission of filipiknow.net or in the case of third party materials, the owner of that content.
 You may not alter or remove any trademark, copyright, or other notice from copies of the content.
 Be warned that we have already reported and helped terminate several websites and YouTube channels for blatantly stealing our content.
 If you wish to use filipiknow.net content for commercial purposes, such as for content syndication, etc., please contact us at [email protected].